Slovak strongman Robert Fico follows the Orban playbook

 Nic says the previous governments gave Fico new life by going after his party.
 “He wants to get back to prevent his people going to prison – and he wants to control the money flows.”

-Furthermore, many fear that he is determined never to allow such attacks to happen again, and he will now follow the Orban playbook of dismantling the country’s democracy and attacking the independent media and civil society organisations that he blames for the protests that brought him down.
+Furthermore, opponents fear that he is determined never to allow such attacks to happen again, and he will now follow the Orban playbook of dismantling the country’s democracy and attacking the independent media and civil society organisations that he blames for the protests that brought him down.

-“He is a strong admirer of the way Orban has built his regime and that’s not something that we want for Slovakia and it has implications for Central European politics and the EU, especially when it comes to Russia,” says Simecka.
+“He is a strong admirer of the way Orban has built his regime and that’s not something that we want for Slovakia, and it has implications for Central European politics and the EU, especially when it comes to Russia,” says Simecka.
 “Viktor Orban is doing Russia’s bidding in the EU.
 My fear is that, given the statements of Fico and others, Slovakia will become Orban’s partner in this.”

 The likelihood of the Orbanisation of Slovakia’s domestic and foreign policy will be increased if Smer forms a government backed by the rightwing Slovak Nationalist Party (SNS) and the neo-fascist Republika party (though the latter is unlikely to be allowed in the cabinet).
 Both parties are Eurosceptic, pro-Russian and, according to some, are also financed by Russia.
 Republika even wants to hold a referendum to end Slovakia’s Nato membership

-Balagova argues that Fico has moved to the right and has fundamentally changed since the fall of his last government and the defection of more moderate Smer members to Pellegrini’s Hlas party.
+Balagova argues that the avowed leftwinger has fundamentally changed since the fall of his last government and the defection of more moderate Smer members to Pellegrini’s Hlas party.

 She says he is now by trying to win votes from the far right parties through very aggressive rhetoric against the government and President Zuzana Caputova, who has decided not to seek a second term because of the abuse.
 This lurch right has legitimised far-right views in Slovakia and helped amplify Russian disinformation, she argues.